CYBER SALE! ➔

 • As a warm-up or cool-down: Incorporate yes/no judgments at the beginning or end of a session to reinforce accurate productions.
 Have the student practice 10 words with their speech sound.
 After each production, use the yes/no visual to judge the accuracy of their production.

-In the Themed Therapy SLP membership we provide sound-loaded short stories for all the sounds.
+In the Themed Therapy SLP membership, we provide sound-loaded short stories for all the sounds in each themed unit.
 You can also use non-fiction and fictional articulation stories in my carryover bundle.
 Some of my themed articulation stories in the membership are also in my TPT store

 Another resource to find articulation stories is to look for books with sound-loaded words.
 Here are two tools you can use to find sound-specific speech therapy books: